 Moving to Durango: Durango, CO Relocation & Homebuyer Guide

-Durango, Colorado, is a town in the mountains, positioned around 6,500 feet above sea level.
+The city of Durango, Colorado, is a town in the mountains, positioned around 6,500 feet above sea level.
 With a population of about 16,000 residents, the town offers a number of interesting things to do in and around the area.
-Residents and visitors come to Durango to enjoy outdoor activities, good food, and fun times.
+Thanks to all the city's outdoor activities, good food, and fun times, Durango is a great place to live.
 With numerous sources of entertainment, the city has something for everyone to discover.
 Those who are considering a move to Durango can use the following information to learn more about this town.

 Table of Contents